-Correlation Between Cref Inflation and The Hartford
+Correlation Between Cref Inflation-linked and The Hartford

-Can any of the company-specific risk be diversified away by investing in both Cref Inflation and The Hartford at the same time?
-Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Cref Inflation and The Hartford into the same portfolio, which is an essential part of the fundamental portfolio management process.
+Can any of the company-specific risk be diversified away by investing in both Cref Inflation-linked and The Hartford at the same time?
+Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Cref Inflation-linked and The Hartford into the same portfolio, which is an essential part of the fundamental portfolio management process.

-0.96 | Correlation Coefficient |
+0.99 | Correlation Coefficient |

-The 3 months correlation between Cref and The is 0.96.
+The 3 months correlation between Cref and The is 0.99.
 Overlapping area represents the amount of risk that can be diversified away by holding Cref Inflation Linked Bond and The Hartford Inflation in the same portfolio, assuming nothing else is changed.
-The correlation between historical prices or returns on The Hartford Inflation and Cref Inflation is a relative statistical measure of the degree to which these equity instruments tend to move together.
+The correlation between historical prices or returns on The Hartford Inflation and Cref Inflation-linked is a relative statistical measure of the degree to which these equity instruments tend to move together.
 The correlation coefficient measures the extent to which returns on Cref Inflation Linked Bond are associated (or correlated) with The Hartford.
 Values of the correlation coefficient range from -1 to +1, where.
-The correlation of zero (0) is possible when the price movement of The Hartford Inflation has no effect on the direction of Cref Inflation i.e., Cref Inflation and The Hartford go up and down completely randomly.
+The correlation of zero (0) is possible when the price movement of The Hartford Inflation has no effect on the direction of Cref Inflation-linked i.e., Cref Inflation-linked and The Hartford go up and down completely randomly.

 Time Period | 3 Months [change] |